jaredpetersen/go-health/README.md

 go-health does away with the kitchen sink mentality of other health check libraries.
 You aren't getting a default HTTP handler out of the box that is router dependent or has opinions about the shape or format of the health data being published.
 You aren't getting pre-built health checks.
-But you do get a simple system for checking the health of components asynchronously with built-in caching and timeouts.
+But you do get a simple system for checking the health of resources asynchronously with built-in caching and timeouts.
 Only what you absolutely need, and nothing else.

 ## Quickstart
 ```go